This yearlong, highly customizable program helps new-to-practice nurses make the transition from academia to clinical practice.

 Learn how the Vizient solutions fulfill the recommendations from the Institute of Medicine’s Future of

-CAP2 is a web-based analytic solution designed to help health care organizations assess organizational culture, structure, and processes for the entire provider team.
+A web-based Community group and analytic solution designed to help health care organizations assess organizational culture, structure and processes for the entire provider team.

 Learn how we can help advance your nurse leaders with unbeatable training and tools.